 Kerner perhaps reaches it ultimate expression in the coastal hillsides of Yoichi, an hour’s drive west of Sapporo.
 Cooking ocean breezes and fertile, iron-rich soils combine to infuse the wines with an extra depth of flavor.
-The grapes for this wine were grown by Mr. Yuji Fujisawa, a friend of many years and one of the most accomplished growers that we have ever met.
-Mr. Fujisawa’s Yoichi vineyard stretches over 4 hectares, and is primarily planted to Kerner and the red wine cultivar Zweigeltrebe.
+The grapes for this wine were grown by Mr. Fujisawa and Mr. Konishi, our friends of many years and one of the most accomplished growers that we have ever met.

 The origin of the wine’s name, Here Comes the Moon, is from a late Edo Period poem which encourages wisdom, patience, and acceptance…

 “One should wait for the rising of the moon, yet should not chase after the falling flower petals”.